-What do you Need For Jeera Rice
+What Do You Need For Jeera Rice?
+(Ingredients)

 Jeera rice recipe needs very few simple ingredients that you may already have in your pantry.
+You will need

-ghee or butter for sauteing all the ingredients.
-Vegans can easily use oil for sauteing.
+ghee or butter for sautéing all the ingredients.
+Vegans can easily use oil for sautéing.

 Cumin or jeera – the star ingredient of this recipe.
 Two teaspoons for 1 cup rice lends a wonderful flavor but not overpowering.
 You can add more or less as per your taste.